BrianHicks/brianthicks.com/content/post/sets-folds.md

 But this implementation has a problem.
 The `member` implementation we wrote before only had to check a few values as it made it's way down the tree.
-Because of the way our trees are implemented, it should only have to look at `log(n)` items, where `n` is the size of the tree.
+Because we're using a binary search tree, it should only have to look at `log(n)` items, where `n` is the size of the tree.
 But this new implementation looks at *every* value.
 That means it has to look at all `n` items in the tree.
-That may not seem like a big difference, and in the size trees we've been working with, it isn't.
+That may not seem like a significant difference, and in the size trees we've been working with, it isn't.
-But when we get to very large trees, or values which are expensive to compare, it'll make a big difference!
+But when we have trees with many items or values which are expensive to compare this difference blows up in our faces.
 If we have a set with a thousand values in it, our old implementation would only have to look at 6(ish) values.
-If we do it with a fold we'll have to look at all 1000.
+But if we do it with a fold we'll have to look at all 1000!

-This just demonstrates that while folds are super useful, they're not suitable for *every* function.
+This tells us that while folds are useful, they're not suitable for *every* function.

 ## Folds: Done!

 So we've seen:

-- How folds are implemented for trees
+- How to implement `fold` for binary search trees (and thus, for our set)
-- How those tricky recursive functions work this time
+- How to reimplement some work we've done to be more clear by using `foldl` or `foldr`
-- When folds work really well (when you've got to consider every value) and when they don't (when you only want to consider some.)
+- When folds work well (when you've got to consider every value) and when they don't (when you only want to consider some.)

-Now that we've written folds, we can do some really fun things.
+Now that we've written folds, we can get into even more mischief.
 Next week, combining sets and removing items!

 {{< elmSignup >}}